Maldris/mathparse/README.md

 Its worth noting that the parser object is reusable if need be, if after parsing one expression you wish to parse another, simply load your next one with either `ReadExpression` or `ReadMultipartExpression`.
 Each of which will read the expression in and tokenise it as `NewParser` does, but on an existing parser.
 `ReadMultipartExpression` exists so that if you have an expression already in multiple parts (i.e. separated as function inputs to a text/template function call) the library is still simple to use.
 It will simple concatenate the expression segments, and proceed to attempt to resolve the resultant expression.

+If multiple segment data is intended, but not desired as a string expression, the raw tokens can be retreived via `GetTokens`, which will return the raw token tree from the parser.
+Useful if you have funciton aruements separated by commas, and you want to then take the result and pass into an external function.